paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - figure out the discrepancies between fhv and manual measurement

 ## Accomplishments
+- number of flops:
+  - was not considering that flops are counted only one in seven iterations, so we must multiply final value by 7
+  - "FP_ARITH_INST_RETIRED_256B_PACKED_DOUBLE" counts both the multiply and add part of FMA, so you should NOT multiply that value by 2
+  - these two factors brought difference down to under 0.25% in all cases except the first and last iteration
+  - last iteration is still 30% error for number of flops, which is bad
+  - but this is probably because the fhv version only runs 7 times, whereas the manual version runs 10 times.
+That would explain it.
-- update on discrepancies:
+- update on other discrepancies:
   - did me being on call make a difference?
-YES! went down to like 1% difference after we got off call
+YES! flop rate difference went down to about 1%
   - does 'vmovaps' count as a float?
+    - no! at least not the floats we care about.
+See results:
+    - Counter value for FP_ARITH_INST_RETIRED_256B_PACKED_SINGLE:
+          with 15 vmovaps, 1  vfmadd: 148571400.0000
+          with 1  vmovaps, 1  vfmadd: 148571400.0000
+          with 1  vmovaps, 15 vfmadd: 2228570800.0000
+          with 15 vmovaps, 15 vfmadd: 2228570800.0000
   - does counting each thread individually make a difference?
-- number of flops:
-  - was not considering that flops are counted only one in seven iterations, so we must multiply final value by 7
-  - "FP_ARITH_INST_RETIRED_256B_PACKED_DOUBLE" counts both the multiply and add part of FMA, so you should NOT multiply that value by 2
-  - these two factors brought difference down to under 1%
+    - this reduced the error but did not eliminate it

 # 2021-04-07 through 2021-04-21
 ## Questions: